rotki/rotki/docs/api.rst

       :statuscode 200: The task was successfully canceled.
       :statuscode 400: Provided JSON is in some way malformed.
+      :statuscode 401: No user is currently logged in
       :statuscode 404: There is no task with the given task id.
+      :statuscode 500: Internal rotki error

 Query the latest price of assets
 ===================================